Code of Ethics

-Mediators are honest, fair, and respectful of others in their professional activities in research, teaching, practice, and service.
+Mediators are honest, fair, and respectful towards any individual forming part of their professional activities in research, teaching, practice, and service.
 Mediators do not knowingly act in ways that jeopardize either their own or others’ professional welfare.
-Sociologists conduct their affairs in ways that inspire trust and confidence; they do not knowingly make statements that are false, misleading, or deceptive.
+Mediators conduct their affairs in ways that inspire trust and confidence; they do not knowingly make statements that are false, misleading, or deceptive.

 Mediators adhere to the highest scientific and professional standards and accept responsibility for their work.
 Mediators understand that they form a community and show respect for other mediators even when they disagree on theoretical, methodological, or personal approaches to professional activities.
 Mediators value the public trust in sociology and are concerned about their ethical behavior and that of other mediators that might compromise that trust.
 While endeavoring always to be collegial, mediators must never let the desire to be collegial outweigh their shared responsibility for ethical behavior.
 When appropriate, they consult with colleagues in order to prevent or avoid unethical conduct.